-Before I begin my recommendations on creating effective affiliate banners, let me address the elephant in the room: no, affiliate banners are not dead.
+Before I begin my recommendations on creating effective banners for celebrating birthdays, let me address the elephant in the room: no, affiliate banners are not dead.
 I hear this frequently and it surprises me each time.
 Do affiliate banners on non-related sites convert to sales?
 Absolutely not, and if you still have banner farms (sites with only banners and no content) please take them down immediately.
 However, a well-done affiliate banner on a niche site does convert and provides a great baseline of passive affiliate revenue into your program.

 I am not trying to say your banner conversions will surpass, or even come close to, your text link conversions.
 Text links within relevant content reigns for conversions.
 However, to omit banners entirely would reduce supporting branding opportunities and passive revenue income for your program and the affiliate.